Ben witheford | Principal

-I come to Shotover Primary School with a huge level of excitement.
-The opportunity to be part of a brand new school even before a foundation is laid and an enrolment is taken and staff members employed, is a once in a career chance.
+I am hugely excited about my role at Shotover Primary School.
+The opportunity to be part of a brand new school even before the foundation was laid, a single enrolment taken and staff members employed, is a once-in-a-career chance.

 Our collective goal is to create a stunning learning community for all those connected with it, but most importantly for the children.
-It will be a place that they enjoy being at and part of.
-Also a place that encourages and aspires to create success for all.
+We work hard to create a place that they enjoy being at and being part of, and a place that encourages and aspires to create success for all.

-When I'm not at work, I enjoy playing with technology, mountain biking, spending time with my family including the family chocolate lab, Bono.
+When I'm not at work, I enjoy playing with technology, mountain biking and spending time with my family including the family chocolate lab, Bono.

 What do I believe?